MaximeLeBesnerais/Membrane/readme.md

 - Cross-platform utilities and productivity tools
 - Any project where both UI elegance and processing power matter

+## 🤝 Contributing

+This is my first open source project, so I'm learning as I go!
+I welcome contributions but please note that I might be slower than seasoned open source maintainers when it comes to reviewing and accepting PRs.

+I'll personally test contributions where possible, but platform-specific improvements (especially for macOS which I don't currently have access to) may experience longer review times.
+Don't let this discourage you - I appreciate all help and will do my best to respond promptly.

 ## 🌐 Community

 - **GitHub**: [github.com/MaximeLeBesnerais/Membrane](https://github.com/MaximeLeBesnerais/Membrane)